 Project 4.
 A Feature-Rich Personal Label Store

-Now when we understand the whole scope of Magento migration, let’s find out if it’s possible to do on an extremely tight budget.
+Now when we understand the whole scope of Magento migration, let’s find out if it’s possible to do it on an extremely tight budget.

 Magento migrations can cost a lot.
 They can also cost less.
 It all depends on what you are willing to sacrifice.
-We understand that some of our readers might postpone migration because of budget constraints.
+We understand that some of our readers might be postponing migration because of budget constraints.
 In this section, we are going to see what migration on a tight budget looks like.

 What compromises are we going to make?
 Let’s find out!